 “If I got anything out of this relationship, it is cheek meat.”

-We will be having rainbow snapper for dinner.
-Kay had bought them at a fish monger on Saturday on a whim.
-They were pin-striped in a shimmer of chilly gold and pale and their eyes sparkling wildly, as if caught half-way through a high-speed chase.
+We will have rainbow snapper for dinner.
+Kay had bought them at a fishmonger on Saturday on a whim.
+They were pin-striped in a shimmer of chilly gold and pale, and their eyes sparkling wildly as if caught halfway through a high-speed chase.
 Having spent the weekend in a paper bag shoved into the back of our refrigerator, they were still remarkably fresh.

 I knew exactly what I wanted to do with such pretty fish.
 I wanted to see them in a golden pool of saffron-scented broth with their narrow tails jutting above the side of the bowl.
 That would be the proper end to the day.

-It had been a tough day at work for both of us, and we both needed a quick reminder at how lucky we are.
-I can rarely complain about work, since doing so raises many more eyebrows than hands to heart.
+It had been a tough day at work for both of us, and we both needed a quick reminder of how lucky we are.
+I can rarely complain about work since doing so raises many more eyebrows than hands to heart.
 I run a wine school, after all.
 How hard can that be?
-I have to agree, if begrudgingly, that I ought not complain too much, lest I have to find a real job in the future.
+I have to agree, if begrudgingly, that I ought not to complain too much, lest I have to find a real job in the future.

 On the other hand, Kay has a real job in a real company that deals in real money at a scale I really cannot fathom.
 Her fruitless Monday was spent in idling meetings stacked against meetings trying to convince her $5,000-a-day team that writing off $100,000 in unbilled invoices would have them twice as much in collection expenses.